gotson/komga-website/src/installation/thirdparty.md

 # Install via third-party integrations

-:::warning Warning
+:::warning
-Those methodes are not officially supported, if you encounter installation issues please contact the respective authors.
+Those methods are not officially supported, if you encounter installation issues please contact the respective authors.
 :::

 ## AUR - Arch User Repository